PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC: Illustrative Examples

 and $E=I_4$.
 Each component of $W$ is assumed to be independent with distribution $W_i\sim 0.05\cdot(Z^2+Z)$, where $Z\sim\mcl{N}(0,1)$ is a standard Gaussian variable.
 Hence, Hermite polynomials up to degree two are chosen for each component $W_i$, whose PCE reads

 where $\psi^1(\xi)=\xi$ and $\psi^2=(\xi^2-1)/\sqrt{2}$ are listed in Table~\ref{tab:PCEBasis}.
-Each component of the initial condition $X\ini$ is uniformly distributed on $[-1,1]$.
+Each component of the initial state $X(0)$ is sampled uniformly from $[-1,1]$ to generate different initial conditions.
 Moreover, the weighting matrices are chosen to be $Q=Q_N=3\cdot I_4$ and $R=10^4\cdot I_2$.
 The chance constraints are imposed on the first two components of the state as $\mbb P[-2\leq X_i \leq 2] \geq 0.8$, $i=1,2$.
-Similar to Example~\ref{ex1:reactor},the corresponding \code{StochProb} with prediction horizon $N=10$ is constructed and the model is built.
-Note that when running \packname in MPC, the parametric initial condition \code{x0Param} is set to the current measured state.
-Further details about this example are provided in \code{examples/Tank.jl}.
+Similar to Example~\ref{ex1:reactor}, the corresponding \code{StochOCP} with prediction horizon $N=10$ is constructed and the model is built.
+Note that when running \packname in MPC, the parametric initial condition \code{x0param} is set to the current measured state.
+Further details about this example are provided in~\code{examples/Tank.jl}.

-We sample 1000 sample paths of initial condition and disturbance realizations for a closed-loop simulation over 50 steps, which results in a total of 50.000 stochastic OCPs to be solved.
+We sample 1000 initial states of the four tank system and conduct a closed-loop simulation over 50 steps for each, resulting in a total of 50.000 stochastic OCPs.
+At each time step, a stochastic OCP in PCE~\eqref{eq:PCE_SOCP} is solved with the measured state as deterministic initial condition, while the disturbances are modeled as random variables.
+The state evolution is obtained using independently sampled disturbance paths for each initial state.
 10 sampled closed-loop realization trajectories are shown in Fig~\ref{fig:EX2_TankSampleTraj}.
 It can be seen that the state realizations stay close to the origin over time.
 In addition, the empirical distributions of the closed-loop state trajectories $X_i$, $i=1,2$, are depicted in Fig.~\ref{fig:EX2_TankDistribution}.
-Observe that all the realizations of $X_i$, $i=1,2$ lie in the interval $[-2,2]$, since the chance constraint reformulation~\eqref{eq:OCP_chance_PCE} is conservative.
+Observe that all the realizations of $X_i$, $i=1,2$ lie in the interval~$[-2,2]$, since the chance constraint reformulation~\eqref{eq:OCP_chance_PCE} is conservative.
 Moreover, the realization paths are sampled using both parallel and serial methods in \code{julia}, and the computation times are reported in Table~\ref{tab:EX2_times}.
-In the parallel method, the samples are computed simultaneously on 10 cores, resulting in an 82.01\% reduction in total computation time.
+The column “Per sample” denotes the average time for one closed-loop trajectory of 50 steps, and “Per OCP” the average solution time of a single stochastic OCP.
+In the parallel method, the samples are computed simultaneously on 10~cores, resulting in an 82.01\% reduction in total computation time.
 On average, solving a single stochastic OCP using PCE with 5184 decision variables and linear and second-order cone constraints, takes 10.50~\unit{\milli\second} with parallelized sampling.